 The minute you place foods off-limits, the more you want it.
 Ever noticed that?
 You start dreaming and thinking about that bread you banned.
 Fyi – bread is not bad, for nor does it make you inherently fat.

 If you enjoy bread, eat the bread!
 If you can take it or leave it, then do so.

 Always eat the foods that you love and foods that satisfy!

 It’s not if, it’s when – you will give in – why?
 Because banning foods and the rules you created were meant to be broken.

 Guilt ==> restrict ==> binge==> guilt ==> restrict – over and over and this ties back into why you keep struggling and getting nowhere with your fat loss efforts.

 So, which one do you struggle with?
-Inbox me here or fill out my contact form so that I can assist with your fat loss efforts.
-I struggled with the cardio and not eating enough – it’s a recipe for disaster.
+Book a Free STRONGER You Discovery Call here so that I can assist with your fat loss efforts.
+I struggled with doing too much cardio and not eating enough – it’s a recipe for disaster.
 I’ve been there and experienced it, and I don’t want you to continue to spin your wheels.

-Join my FREE email list here and get a free gift to help you get some WINS under your belt, no more struggling and losing and gaining the same weight over and over!
+Join my FREE email list here and get my FREE Fat Loss Plate Blueprint.
+The Fat Loss Plate will help you move in the right direction with your fat loss goals.
+No more struggling and losing and gaining the same weight over and over!
+Enough is Enough, right?!